MicrosoftDocs/learn/learn-pr/iot/create-first-threadx-project/includes/1-introduction.md

-Module 2 of this learning path introduced you to fundamental concepts of Azure RTOS ThreadX, such as scheduling, determinism, priorities, preemption, and threads.
-Module 3 presented an overview of Azure RTOS ThreadX services and memory management options.
+In a previous module of this learning path you were introduced you to fundamental concepts of Azure RTOS ThreadX (ThreadX).
+Some of the topics were scheduling, determinism, priorities, preemption, and threads.
+You were also presented with an overview of ThreadX services and memory management options.
 You should now be ready to explore additional ThreadX services and apply them in a project.

-The purpose of this Hello World project is to provide a practical introduction to Azure RTOS ThreadX and demonstrate how it can be used.
-We will investigate a simple problem and develop a solution for it.
-You will gain an appreciation for ThreadX, and discover why it is one of the most widely deployed RTOSes in the world.
+The purpose of this Hello World project is to provide a practical introduction to ThreadX and demonstrate how it can be used.
+We'll investigate a small problem and develop a solution for it.
+You'll gain a better understanding of ThreadX, and discover why it's one of the most widely deployed RTOSes in the world.

 ## Learning objectives

 In this module, you will:
-   - Be introduced to the basics of Azure RTOS ThreadX system development.
+   - Be introduced to the basics of ThreadX system development.
-   - Walk through a simple illustrative example of an Azure RTOS ThreadX project.
+   - Walk through a simple illustrative example of a ThreadX project.
    - Be given a simple but realistic scenario and identify the essential ThreadX components needed to implement that system.
    - Understand the fundamentals required for an Azure RTOS ThreadX real-time solution.
    - Design and debug the ThreadX solution using a hands-on approach with GitHub Codespace or Visual Studio.